 What can you do to help?

-We have released a report calling for the development sector to bridge the gap between gender and disability to ensure we leave no one behind and meet the 2030 Agenda.
+We’ve released a report calling for the development sector to bridge the gap between gender and disability to ensure we leave no one behind and meet the 2030 Agenda.

-- Maternal health– we work with local partners to improve outcomes for women in maternal health.
+- Maternal health: We work with local partners to improve outcomes for women in maternal health.